copenlu/academic-kickstart/content/publication/2019_NAACL_Hoyle/index.md

 publication_short = "In *NAACL*"

 # Abstract and optional shortened version.
 abstract = "When assigning quantitative labels to a dataset, different methodologies may rely on different scales.
-One such example is sentiment lexica, which can use binary, categorical, or continuous scales to quantify word polarity.
-Of high interest is thus the ability to unify these scores to both achieve maximal coverage over words and account for potential imprecision, while retaining score interpretability.
-We introduce a generative model of sentiment to combine these scores into a common latent representation.
-We realise this model with a novel multi-view VAE, which encodes and decodes conditioned on the data source.
-To evaluate the expressivity of this metric against others, we induce heuristic sentence-level annotators with these lexica.
-While existing weakly-supervised methods improve coverage by defining features for each lexicon, our latent representation is low-dimensional and easily interpretable.
-In a downstream weak labelling setup, our model outperforms individual lexica as well as straightforward combinations thereof across several tasks." abstract_short = ""
+In particular, when assigning polarities to words in a sentiment lexicon, annotators may use binary, categorical, or continuous labels.
+Naturally, it is of interest to unify these labels from disparate scales to both achieve maximal coverage over words and to create a single, more robust sentiment lexicon while retaining scale coherence.
+We introduce a generative model of sentiment lexica to combine disparate scales into a common latent representation.
+We realize this model with a novel multi-view variational autoencoder (VAE), called SentiVAE.
+We evaluate our approach via a downstream text classification task involving nine English-Language sentiment analysis datasets; our representation outperforms six individual sentiment lexica, as well as a straightforward combination thereof." abstract_short = ""

 # Is this a featured publication? (true/false)